Jonahw21/CS-207-Final-Project/README.md

 The tone test code is meant to test out connecting a speaker to pin 9 to test audio output independent of input.
 The values for tone outputs are based on the infromation from https://www.arduino.cc/en/Tutorial/toneMelody where different notes are defined by different values.
 Next will be testing making a song from these notes and connecting them to inputs (the buttons).

 Using an external microsd card connection such as this: https://www.amazon.ca/Reader-SODIAL-Memory-Shield-Arduino/dp/B00YMJVLAS/ref=sr_1_1?ie=UTF8&qid=1477611127&sr=8-1&keywords=arduino+micro+sd and existing libraries for external audio playback it may be possible to play .wav files from the sd card upon a button press to expand the range of sounds the device can produce.
+A non-piezo speaker should also be wired to the arduino for this method.